 MDAAP consists of different tracks to help providers achieve different health information technology goals.
 The primary focus is on meeting providers where they are and helping them to meet milestones to increase data capacity and completeness, data sharing, and lessening provider burden.
+Since fall 2023, MDAAP has successfully provided incentive payments, business support to implement new data systems and connections, and outreach activities.
+Nearly one million dollars have been paid out to thirty organizations so far, and participants continue to advance to additional digitization and connectivity milestones within their track.
+MDAAP is continuing to accept additional applicants as communication materials are posted and word of mouth spreads.

-Data Completeness: Data completeness can be assessed through the presence or absence of data elements in the EHR.
+Data Completeness: Data completeness, including quality and standardization, can be assessed through the presence or absence of data elements.
 In some cases, these are elements that are expected to be present, even if they are not needed for any specific task.
 In other situations, the elements examined are dependent upon the task at hand by determining whether the EHR data were complete enough for a specific purpose.
-Data completeness is the most commonly assessed dimension of data quality.
-Generally speaking, data completeness refers to whether or not a truth about a patient is present in the EHR.
+Data completeness is the most assessed dimension of data quality.